White Sox top Brewers 3-1 behind Lynn, avoid sweep

 The White Sox head to Kansas City for a four-game series starting Monday.
 LHP Dallas Keuchel (7-3, 4.22 ERA) starts for Chicago.
 He is 6-1 with a 2.48 ERA in 11 career starts against the Royals.
 LHP Mike Minor (7-8, 5.45) starts for Kansas City.

 Milwaukee is off Monday, then travels to Pittsburgh for three games.
-LHP Brett Anderson (2-5, 4.26) is scheduled to start Tuesday for Milwaukee vs. LHP Tyer Anderson (5-8, 4.35)
+LHP Brett Anderson (2-5, 4.26) is scheduled to start Tuesday for Milwaukee vs. LHP Tyler Anderson (5-8, 4.35).

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports